JoeAkpan28/Financial-Modelling-2/README.md

-# Financial Modelling Analysis: Blockchain & Cryptocurrency Applications
+# Mathematical Modeling in Blockchain and Cryptocurrency

 ## Overview
 This repository contains an exploration of **random variables**, **probability distributions**, and various mathematical concepts applied to blockchain technology and cryptocurrency investments.
 The analysis is aimed at understanding volatility, growth patterns, transaction behavior, and decision-making processes using advanced financial modeling techniques.